Skip to content

 Custom icons

-If none of the 32 presets match what you want to represent, pick the custom-icon slot at the end of the sticker list.
-You can attach a custom SVG, and from there it behaves like any other furniture item: placed, moved, resized, rotated, deleted.
+If none of the presets match what you want to represent, pick the + custom-icon slot at the end of the sticker list.
+It opens Home Assistant's built-in icon picker, which lets you choose any icon from the standard Material Design Icons set (mdi:*) bundled with HA.
+Once added, a custom icon behaves like any other piece of furniture.

 Troubleshooting

-See also: the central Troubleshooting page for conceptual FAQ and how to open a GitHub issue.
+Still stuck?
+See Troubleshooting for how to open an issue.

 Where to next